horakf/data_clusterer/README.md

 #### Usage

-I. Prepare configurations file in .yaml format with desirable clustering algorithm, hyperparameters, input/output data format and paths to source and target files.
+I. Prepare configurations file in .yaml format with desirable clustering algorithm, input/output data format and paths to source/target files and hyperparameters (List of hyperparameters for individual algorithms can be found in scikit-learn documentation.).

 Config file example:
 ```
 algorithm: